phdfbk/phdfbk.github.io/opencalls/_posts/2019-05-07-unibolzanobiotechnology.md

 ---
-title: JOINT PHD CALL WITH UNIVERSITY OF BOLZANO (Food Engineering and Biotechnology), ITALY
+title: JOINT PHD CALL WITH UNIVERSITY OF BOLZANO, ITALY
 layout: default
 topic: Food Engineering and Biotechnology
 number_of_positions: 1